clarity-pm/clarity/docs/express.md

 Express is a simplified subset of Clarity Agile Work Management Framework designed for personal use.

-Express methodology is designed to help you manage your personal tasks and day to day to-do and prioritize your personal agenda.
+Express methodology is designed to help you manage your personal tasks and day-to-day agenda.
 Express accomplishes this by categorizing all the tasks in your agenda by their priority in time with a focus on immediate future goals.
 Express also defines routines to help you regularly manage your personal priorities.

 ## Tasks